 "Regular feedback helps learners efficiently direct their attention and energies, helps them avoid major errors and dead ends, and keeps them from learning things they later will have to unlearn at great cost.
 It also can serve as a motivating form of interaction between teacher and learner, and among learners.
 When students learn to internalize the voice of the 'coach,' they can begin to give themselves corrective feedback" (Angelo, 1993, p.
 6).

-Post Forums Topics about homework assignments, quizzes and tests.
+Post Discussions about homework assignments, quizzes and tests.

 Regularly post announcements highlighting key points of any high-quality student discussions or submitted work for a given period.